clarkevansteenderen/spede_sampler_R/HelpFile/spede_sampler_help.md

 Select the approapriate radio button to indicate which ML program was used to create your tree files.
 The file path will display on the screen as confirmation of your choice.

-To upload predefined grouping information, browse for the relevant .csv file, and check the box specifiying that this information is to be included in the analysis.
+To upload predefined grouping information, browse for the relevant .csv file.

 The csv file needs one column for sample names, and another for their corresponding predefined groups.
 For example: